 Cooking with honey gives you a never-ending list of possibilities and recipes due to the many practical functions honey could serve.
-Here I list you seven:
+Here I list you six:

 1) enhances browning and crisp -- great for glazing roasted and baked foods to promote surface browning.

 2) is a flavour enhancer -- an always welcomed natural sweetener for hot teas and cold beverages, especially when there is a huge variety of flavours of honey.

 3) provides texture and feel -- an excellent addition in pastries and cakes making.

 4) retains moisture -- an essential ingredient for providing the moisture in rich cakes and prolonging the moisture retention.

 5) is binding due to its viscosity -- a brilliant ingredient that aids shaping of desserts such as pastries, puddings, and cakes.

 6) adds colour -- contributes a delightful golden hue to sauces, dressings, jellies, and frozen desserts.